Celarity Blog • Updated Oct 21, 2022

 6. Difference in values

-When your values differ from those of your employers, it can get tricky.
+When your values differ from your employers, it can get tricky.
 If there is no work/life balance or no respect for employees, this will only get trickier as time goes on.

 7. Work feels like high school